Are cat vaccinations necessary?

 Adults cats who have never received vaccinations, or haven’t had a booster in at least 15 months, may need to restart their vaccinations with a primary course.

 When can my kitten go out after vaccinations?

-Strictly speaking, a kitten will not be fully protected by the vaccinations until up to 10 days after it’s the second vaccination.
-Therefore, it is very important that you are careful about where you allow your kitten to go until then.
+Strictly speaking, a kitten is not fully protected by the vaccinations until around 10 days after their second set of jabs.
+Therefore, it’s important that you are careful about where you allow your kitten to go until then.
 If your kitten is displaying worrying symptoms such as weakness or vomiting, contact your nearest emergency Vets.
-It is also worth being sure that your kitten is familiar enough with local surroundings before they go off on their adventures.
-However, there is a balance to be reached between being safe and allowing your kitten to socialize.
-The best option is to talk to your vet and get their advice for your specific local environment and circumstances.
+It is also worth being sure that your kitten is familiar with their local surroundings before they go off adventuring.
+There is a balance to be reached between being safe and allowing your kitten to socialise.
+Ask your daytime vet for advice on this.

 What am I having my cat vaccinated for?

-The vaccinations your cat receives will vary but in the most part cover a combination of serious and common diseases:
+The vaccinations your cat receives will vary but for the most part cover a combination of serious and common diseases: